Stock Incentive Plans

 Long-Term Cash Incentive Plan

 Beginning in 2017, the long-term cash incentive plan is based on operational metrics with three one-year performance periods.
-Prior to 2017, the long-term cash incentive plan was based on operational metrics with one three-year performance period.
+Prior to 2017, the long-term cash incentive plan was based on operational metrics with a three-year performance period.
 Compensation expense is recognized over the performance period based on the plan-to-date performance achievement.
 The awards cliff vest at the end of each three-year performance cycle.
-In 2018 and 2017, the Company recorded $0.7 million and $0.4 million in compensation expense related to the 2017 long-term cash incentive plan.
+In 2017, the Company recorded $0.4 million in compensation expenses related to the 2017 long-term cash incentive plan.
 In 2016, the Company reversed $2.3 million of its long-term cash incentive plan liability upon determining that certain performance metrics were not probable of being achieved.
+In 2015, the Company recorded $3.3 million in compensation expenses related to this program.

 The entire disclosure for compensation-related costs for equity-based compensation and deferred compensation plans, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.